E-COMP Research Thrusts

 Thrust 1: Theory and Modeling

-- Power Electronics Mixed Dynamics Theory is used to develop new theoretical methods for understanding the dynamic interactions and stability margins of power electronic-dominated systems, including mixed dynamics from traditional rotating machines and power devices.
+- Power Electronics Mixed Dynamics Theory: Developing new theoretical methods for understanding the dynamic interactions and stability margins of power electronic-dominated systems, including mixed dynamics from traditional rotating machines and power devices.

-- Advanced Modeling helps create high-fidelity models of power electronics technologies, including a real-time testbed, reduced-order models, and grid planning models for efficient integration into co-design and simulation workflows.
+- Advanced Modeling: Creating high-fidelity models of power electronics technologies, including real-time testbed, reduced-order models, and grid planning models for efficient integration into co-design and simulation workflows.
+Advance modeling of multi-terminal PEL systems for transmission and distribution.

-- Practical Applications leverage methods such as dynamic mode decomposition and Laplacian-based analysis to predict system stability, assess risks, and design advanced control.
+- Practical Applications: Leveraging methods such as dynamic mode decomposition and Laplacian-based analysis to predict system stability, assess risks, and design advanced control.

-By developing high-resolution models and next-generation analysis methods, this thrust provides critical insights into the stability risks and behaviors of systems integrating diverse power electronics technologies.
+By developing high-resolution models and next-generation analysis methods, Thrust 1 provides critical insights into the stability risks and behaviors of systems integrating diverse power electronics technologies.

 Thrust 2: Multi-Scale, Multi-Objective Co-Design

-- Hierarchical Co-Design Frameworks address multiscale system dynamics, integrating uncertainties, and balancing competing objectives like cost, resilience, and decarbonization.
+- Hierarchical Co-Design Frameworks: Addressing multiscale system dynamics, integrating uncertainties, and balancing competing objectives like cost, resilience, and operational efficiency.

-- Advanced Algorithms create scalable, data-driven algorithms to design and operate complex energy infrastructure systems with high penetration of inverter-based energy resources with resiliency guarantees.
+- Advanced Algorithms: Creating scalable, data-driven algorithms to design and operate complex energy infrastructure systems with high penetration of inverter-based energy resources with resiliency guarantees.

-- Software Prototypes deliver modular co-design tools with APIs and interactive visualization capabilities, enabling practical applications across various use cases.
+- Software Prototypes: Delivering modular co-design tools with APIs and interactive visualization capabilities, enabling practical applications across various use cases.

-This thrust provides tools for optimizing energy systems holistically, accounting for technical and operational complexities.
+This work provides tools for optimizing energy systems holistically, accounting for technical and operational complexities.

 Thrust 3: Multi-Entity Simulation

-- Simulation Architecture is used to develop a modular, agent-based simulation platform to evaluate the impact of localized decisions on system-wide outcomes.
+- Simulation Architecture: Developing a modular, agent-based simulation platform to evaluate the impact of localized decisions on system-wide outcomes.

-- Policy and Incentive Analysis is used to explore how regulatory and market mechanisms influence system performance, affordability, and resilience.
+- Policy and Incentive Analysis: Exploring how regulatory and market mechanisms influence system performance, affordability, and resilience.

-- Comprehensive Case Studies can be seen when applying the platform to real-world scenarios, such as offshore wind integration and community energy planning.
+- Comprehensive Case Studies: Applying the platform to real-world scenarios, such as large new generation/load integration and community energy planning.

 By integrating advanced modeling and optimization into a broader simulation framework, this thrust provides insights into system-level behaviors and informs strategic decision-making.